Mutation in the factor II gene

 The test is performed to assess the risk and/or causes of venous thromboembolism.

-It is estimated that the risk of thrombotic and embolic lesions in people with the 20210a mutation of the prothrombin gene increases 2-3 times, and in combination with a mutation of the factor V Leiden gene even 10-20 times.
-Other acquired prothrombotic factors:
+It is estimated that the risk of thromboembolism in individuals with the 20210a prothrombin gene mutation increases two- to three-fold, and even 10- to 20-fold when combined with the Factor V Leiden gene mutation.
+Other acquired prothrombotic factors, such as

 pregnancy,